Frequently asked questions

 In addition, members receive significant discounts on medications, labs, and imaging when paying out of pocket.

-Perhaps most importantly, your membership gives you direct access to your doctor by phone, text, video, or email—so you can reach out with questions or concerns anytime, often without even needing an appointment.
+Perhaps most importantly, your membership gives you direct access to your doctor by phone, text, video, or email—so you can reach out directly with questions or concerns.

 On rare occasions, we may charge a small materials fee (usually around $20) for certain in-office procedures—such as an injection—simply to cover the cost of the supplies or medication itself.